How to estimate utility costs for a business.

 2. Multiply that decimal amount by 100 to get the percentage.
 You can round off as necessary.

 Congratulations!
 You now have a good idea of the impact your utility expenses have on your small business.
-This is invaluable information to have as you budget for the coming year, and specifically quarter by quarter, or even month by month.
+This is valuable information to have as you budget for the coming year, specifically quarter-by-quarter and month-by-month.

-You can also dig into that data to look for inefficiencies and savings.
+You can also dig into that data to look for potential savings.
 For example, as you break down your energy price, you may realize that your energy plan isn’t working for you as well as it could, and decide to change your energy procurement strategy.
-Perhaps you’ll realize that you’ve been making some energy mistakes, like using older, inefficient lighting and appliances.
+Perhaps you’ve been making some common energy-wasting mistakes, like using older, inefficient lighting and appliances.
 Or you may see how changing your business hours or better preparing for winter and summer temperature extremes could reduce costs.

-Why should you track your small business’s utility costs?
+Why should you track your small business’ utility costs?

-• Make your business nimbler.
+• Make your business more nimble.
 The sooner you know about changing costs, the sooner you can try to address them.
-For instance, if you see a spike in the number of kilowatt-hours your business used in last month’s bill, you might be able to pinpoint the reason and take cost-cutting measures.
+For instance, if you see a spike in the number of kWh your business used in last month’s bill, you might be able to pinpoint the reason and take cost-cutting measures.

 • Avoid paying for errors.
 Mistakes happen; even utilities make them on occasion.
-Paying attention to irregularities in your statements can help you get them corrected ASAP and avoid potentially overpaying.
+Paying attention to irregularities in your statements can help you get them corrected immediately and avoid potentially overpaying.

-• React quicker to rate hikes.
-If you’re just paying your bills without studying them, you may miss price changes.
-And then you would be paying more money over a longer period of time than if you made an early decision to go with a cheaper competitor.
+• React more quickly to rate hikes.
+If you’re just paying your bills without studying them, you may miss price changes that mean paying more money over a longer period of time than if you made an early decision to go with a more affordable competitor.

 Get Pricing on Electricity or Natural Gas Plans in Your Area